FattiMei/3wFormat/README.md

 ### To gcode
   `./to_gcode.out filename`

 Accepts a 3w file and dumps the extracted gcode to stdout.
-If the file does not follow the specification, the prints an error message.
+If the file does not follow the specification, prints an error message.